DaycareCalc

 I'm self-employed.
 Do I qualify?

 Yes for the federal credit — self-employed parents qualify as long as you're working.
-FSAs are only available through employer benefit plans, so a solo self-employed person can't use one.
-However, if you have a solo 401(k) or S-corp, some structures allow dependent care FSA contributions.
+FSAs are only available through employer benefit plans, so solo self-employed people typically can't use one.
+If you have an S-corp or employ your spouse, some structures allow dependent care FSA contributions.
 Worth checking with a tax pro if you're running significant childcare expenses.